-Mr. Erling Lind is the Chairman of the board of Borr Drilling Limited (until August 30, 2017) and a partner of Wiersholm.
+Mr. Erling Lind was the Chairman of the board of Borr Drilling Limited until August 30, 2017 and is a partner of Wiersholm.
 Wiersholm is engaged as the legal advisor to Borr Drilling Limited.

-During the period Wiersholm provided Borr Drilling Limited with legal advisory services amounting to US\$0.8 million (December 31, 2016: US\$0.1 million), of which US\$0.7 million (December 31, 2016: US\$0.1 million) was outstanding at the period end.
+During the third quarter Wiersholm provided Borr Drilling Limited with legal advisory services amounting to US\$0.5 million (December 31, 2016: US\$0.1 million), of which US\$0.2 million (December 31, 2016: US\$0.1 million) was outstanding at period end.